1992 Algerian coup d'état: Background

 In 1989, the FIS was founded.
-It was influenced by the Muslim Brotherhood and quickly gained popularity in Algeria, winning the first round of the Algerian legislative election in December 1991 with twice as many votes as the ruling FLN.
+It was influenced by the Muslim Brotherhood and quickly gained popularity in Algeria.
+It won control of many local governments in the June 1990 municipal elections, and won the first round of the Algerian legislative election in December 1991 with twice as many votes as the ruling FLN.
 The FIS had made open threats against the ruling pouvoir, condemning them as unpatriotic and pro-French, as well as financially corrupt.
-Additionally, FIS leadership was at best divided on the desirability of democracy, and some expressed fears that a FIS government would be, as U.S. Assistant Secretary of State Edward Djerejian put it, "one person, one vote, one time."
+Additionally, FIS leadership was at best divided on the desirability of democracy, and some Algerian non-Islamists expressed fears that a FIS government would be, as U.S. Assistant Secretary of State Edward Djerejian put it, "one person, one vote, one time".

 Plot

 A secret meeting was held in December 1991 to discuss the options available to the military, attended by all senior generals including Khaled Nezzar, Abdelmalek Guenaizia, leaders of the navy, gendarmerie and security services.
 They agreed that the FIS's path to victory should be blocked by using constitutional mechanisms rather than by physical force.
 They also decided that president Chadli Bendjedid had to resign because this would force the suspension of the second round of the election.